Compressed Feature Quality Assessment: Dataset and Baselines: Experiments and Analysis

 Table \ref{tab_corr} presents the average CFQA performance of the three baseline metrics.
 Overall, the three baseline metrics show higher PLCC and SROCC values for the handcrafted codecs compared to the learning-based codecs.
 This indicates that the semantic distortions introduced by handcrafted codecs are more stable.
 The larger fluctuations in semantic distortion observed for learning-based codecs are likely due to the inherent variability in the training process, as these models are data-driven and task-specific.
 Additionally, since handcrafted codecs are block-based, they tend to exhibit more consistent and predictable distortion patterns.

-Among the three baseline metrics, cosine similarity consistently demonstrates a higher degree of linearity and monotonicity in relation to true semantic distortion.
-This is due to the metric's ability to capture angular relationships between feature vectors, making it particularly effective for high-dimensional feature sets such as those produced by ViT.
+Among the three baseline metrics, cosine similarity consistently demonstrates a higher degree of linearity and monotonicity in relation to ground-truth semantic distortion.
+This is due to the metric's ability to capture angular relationships between feature vectors, making it particularly effective for high-dimensional features such as those produced by ViTs.

 For handcrafted codecs, the three baseline metrics show better performance in capturing HM-generated distortions compared to VTM.
 This is likely because VTM employs more complex coding tools, resulting in more intricate and potentially less predictable distortion patterns.
 In contrast, for learning-based codecs, significant performance variation is observed across the three baseline metrics.
 This variability is expected, as learning-based encoders produce a wider range of distortion types, making it more challenging for simple metrics to achieve linear fitting.